LoganJ-Hyland/CLIVE2025-APS/aps.md

 8. Go back into the Digital Workspace and drop/upload the filled **9SecondFoodForm\_Blank.pdf** into your **Intake** folder.
 9. Go back into Activiti and open your application on the main page.
 10. Verify the data scanned correctly and press **complete** .
-- a.  **Due to APS not being able to store duplicate Email's, change the email address by adding a number before the @ sign.
+     - **Due to APS not being able to store duplicate Email's, change the email address by adding a number before the @ sign.
 Ex.test2@test.com**
 11. Verify the document moved to the correct folder.

 ## Your final Model should look similar to this.